 How to unlock active directory account lockouts

 There is no question that one of the most common tasks that helpdesk and IT admins carry out on a daily basis is user account management.
-Specifically, triaging user account issues in an Active Directory domain environment takes a tremendous amount of time in across most environments.
+Specifically, triaging user account issues like unlocking active directory accounts in an Active Directory domain environment takes a tremendous amount of time in across most environments.

 Now that a majority of users have been working from home since the beginning of the year due to the global pandemic, helpdesk staff have been bombarded by a number of support issues on top of normal user account management tasks.
 One of the most common types of user account issues that are experienced by end users is an account lockout.
 Accounts can become locked out for a number of different reasons.
 How can a locked Active Directory account be unlocked?
 How can helpdesk staff securely triage password resets and account lockouts over the phone with remote end users?